Save the Children says staff missing after Myanmar massacre

 The newspaper report said they included new members who were going to attend training to fight the army, and that the seven vehicles they were traveling in were destroyed in a fire.
 It gave no further details about the killings.

-The witness who spoke to the AP said the remains were burned beyond recognition, and children’s and women’s clothes were found together with medical supplies and food.
+The witness told the AP the remains were burned beyond recognition, and children’s and women’s clothes were found together with medical supplies and food.

 “The bodies were tied with ropes before being set on fire,” said the witness, who spoke on condition of anonymity because he feared for his safety.